Buyer’s Agent: How Do I Find A Good One?

 What Does A Buyer’s Agent Do?

 A buyer’s agent is a real estate professional who serves as a resource for their clients, guiding them through every step of the home buying process.
-As a result, a buyer’s agent generally takes on the following tasks:
+As a result, a buyer’s agent generally takes on the following tasks.

-Finding Listings
+Find Listings

-Scheduling Showings
+Schedule Showings

-Attending Showings And Open Houses
+Attend Showings And Open Houses

-Advising On Purchase Price
+Advise On Purchase Price

-Negotiating With The Listing Agent Or FSBO Seller
+Negotiate With The Listing Agent Or FSBO Seller

-Recommending Other Real Estate Professionals
+Recommend Other Real Estate Professionals

 Your buyer’s agent will guide and advise you through closing, but you’ll likely need to consult with other real estate professionals.
-Your buyer’s agent may refer you to real estate attorneys, home inspectors and more to help ensure your interests are protected.
+Your buyer’s agent may refer you to real estate attorneys, home inspectors and others to help ensure your interests are protected.

 Can You End A Contract With A Buyer’s Agent?

-You can hire a different agent if you haven’t closed on a new home by the time the contract expires.
+You can hire a different agent if you haven’t closed on a home by the time the contract expires.
 However, you should read the terms of the buyer’s agency agreement carefully.
 Some contracts stipulate that the agreement renews automatically at the end of 3 months.

 If you don’t see eye to eye with your agent, your ability to end the contract could be limited by the fine print.
 You may have more flexibility in terminating the contract if your agent fails to perform any duties listed in the agreement.